Stevemilt/VBA-challenge/README.md

 # VBA-challenge
-VBA Homework - The VBA of Wall Street
+## The VBA of Wall Street

+Analyze Stock Market for multiple year stock by using VBA :

+  * if condition
+  * for loop
+  * color index
+  * max function
+  * min function
+  * match function
+  * text style